 The benefit of these silicone cushions is that they move with your nipple while you pump.
 Because of the silicone material, the cushion adheres to your skin, so it keeps your nipple in place.
 This eliminates any friction that can cause pain and soreness.

 The Beaugen cushions will also help moms who are between flange sizes.
 The cushions are 1 mm thick, so it will make a standard flange about 2 mm smaller.
 For example, the Medela flanges come in 21 mm and 24 mm.
 If you are a 22 mm, you can get the 24 mm and use these inserts to get a perfect 22 mm match!

 Final Thoughts on Elastic Nipples

-If you are having pain while pumping and suffer from low milk supply, elastic nipples may be the cause.
+If you experience pain while pumping and suffer from low milk supply, elastic nipples may be the cause.
 Discuss with your doctor and lactation consultant to make sure.
 Know that you are not alone and this does not have to be the end of your breastfeeding/pumping journey!
 Some solutions can be tried that can help make pumping more comfortable for you!
 Plus, you may be able to increase the amount of milk you pump!

-If you have elastic nipples, I would love to hear your experience and what worked for you.
+If you have elastic nipples, I would love to hear about your experience and what worked for you.
 Comment below and let’s chat!

 - Spectra S1 versus Spectra S2: What’s the Real Difference?